-Upon arrival to Station ALOHA, the floating sediment traps will be deployed at a location within Station ALOHA, to be determined enroute to ALOHA by local current conditions.
-The array will be deployed from the stern, using the A-frame and SeaMac winch.
+Upon arrival to Station ALOHA, the floating sediment traps will be deployed at a location within Station ALOHA, to be determined enroute to ALOHA considering nowcast and forecast currents and weather information.
+The array will be deployed from the stern, using the A-frame and Sea-Mac winch.

+Power requirement for the winch is 440 VAC, three phase at 10 amps.
 After deployment we request that the Bridge verify that the radio transmitters are functioning and directionally correct.

 The array will drift for about 53 hours before recovery.
-The array is equipped with 2 ARGOS satellite transmitters (platform #'s 01833, 60841), 2 strobe lights, and 2 radio transmitters (channels 72, 68 156.425, 156.625 MHz).
-Daily positions of the array shall be transmitted by email directly to the ship (Shipboard e-mail account argosfix@km.soest.hawaii.edu and password: argosfix), therefore the ship will not need to keep within site of the array until the time of the recovery.
+The array is equipped with 2 ARGOS satellite transmitters (platform #'s 01833, 60841), 2 strobe lights, and 2 radio transmitters (channel 72, 156.625 MHz).
+Daily positions of the array shall be transmitted by email directly to the ship (argosfix@km.soest.hawaii.edu, password: argosfix), therefore the ship will not need to keep within site of the array until the time of the recovery.
 Assistance from the Bridge is requested in plotting the drift track of the array.
 We request the use of the ship's radio direction finder for locating the array before recovery.